generalwrex/SimpleBotControlPanel/README.md

 # Testing

-If you want to test it, download the repository, extract into a folder somewhere, and run start_server.bat
+If you want to test it, download the repository, extract into a folder somewhere,

+If on windows can run it with the provided start_bot.bat, otherwise

+    node botcp.js

 Navigate to http://localhost:3000